Hubbell (NYSE:HUBB) Updates FY23 Earnings Guidance

 Hubbell Increases Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Friday, December 15th.
-Stockholders of record on Thursday, November 30th will be given a $1.22 dividend.
-This represents a $4.88 dividend on an annualized basis and a dividend yield of 1.72%.
-This is a boost from Hubbell’s previous quarterly dividend of $1.12.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, December 15th.
+Investors of record on Thursday, November 30th will be paid a $1.22 dividend.
+This represents a $4.88 annualized dividend and a dividend yield of 1.91%.
 The ex-dividend date of this dividend is Wednesday, November 29th.
-Hubbell’s dividend payout ratio is 37.24%.
+This is a positive change from Hubbell’s previous quarterly dividend of $1.12.
+Hubbell’s payout ratio is currently 37.24%.

 Insider Activity at Hubbell

-In other Hubbell news, insider Alyssa R. Flynn sold 2,293 shares of the stock in a transaction dated Wednesday, August 2nd.
+In related news, insider Alyssa R. Flynn sold 2,293 shares of Hubbell stock in a transaction that occurred on Wednesday, August 2nd.
+The stock was sold at an average price of $314.30, for a total transaction of $720,689.90.
+Following the transaction, the insider now owns 3,471 shares in the company, valued at $1,090,935.30.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+In related news, insider Alyssa R. Flynn sold 2,293 shares of the firm’s stock in a transaction dated Wednesday, August 2nd.
 The shares were sold at an average price of $314.30, for a total transaction of $720,689.90.
-Following the completion of the transaction, the insider now owns 3,471 shares of the company’s stock, valued at $1,090,935.30.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-In other Hubbell news, insider Alyssa R. Flynn sold 2,293 shares of the stock in a transaction dated Wednesday, August 2nd.
-The shares were sold at an average price of $314.30, for a total transaction of $720,689.90.
-Following the completion of the transaction, the insider now owns 3,471 shares of the company’s stock, valued at $1,090,935.30.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CFO William R. Sperry sold 4,040 shares of the stock in a transaction dated Wednesday, August 2nd.
+Following the completion of the sale, the insider now directly owns 3,471 shares in the company, valued at $1,090,935.30.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, CFO William R. Sperry sold 4,040 shares of Hubbell stock in a transaction dated Wednesday, August 2nd.
 The stock was sold at an average price of $313.72, for a total transaction of $1,267,428.80.
-Following the transaction, the chief financial officer now directly owns 52,773 shares of the company’s stock, valued at approximately $16,555,945.56.
+Following the transaction, the chief financial officer now directly owns 52,773 shares in the company, valued at $16,555,945.56.
 The disclosure for this sale can be found here.
-0.66% of the stock is currently owned by insiders.
+0.66% of the stock is owned by corporate insiders.

 Institutional Inflows and Outflows